lkodinsson/MARS/Basic/PHB.md

 # Secondary Stats

 Characters have several secondary stats: *health*, *endurance*, *stamina*, *focus*, *initiative*, *armour rating*, *damage reduction*, *deflection*, *evasion*, *fortitude*, *willpower*, *speed*, and *size*.
 These stats are typically calculated based on on your primary stats.
-Armour rating and damage reduction are determined by what your character is wearing, while *speed* and *size* are determined by your character's race.
+Armour rating and damage reduction are determined by what your character is wearing, while *speed* and *size* are determined by your character's ancestry.
 The first four of the secondary stats (health, endurance, stamina, and focus) are also considered *resources*.
 Resources have current and maximum values, and they may be spent or damaged.

 ##### Table: Secondary Stats
 | Secondary Stat | Formula |